2020 registration will open at 9am on Monday, October 21st, 2019.

 2004 Christine Ganz 3:10:02

 2002 Kim Pursley-Goff 3:09:42

 The Mount Desert Island Marathon is a 501(c)3 nonprofit organization.
-Entry fees, including optional meal add-ons and club memberships, are non-refundable; race entries cannot be deferred to another year.
+Entry fees, including optional meal add-ons, coaching programs, club memberships, etc. are non-refundable.
 No exceptions.
-(See transfer information on FAQ Page.)
+(See transfer & deferral information on FAQ Page.)
 This policy applies to all entrants and is in effect whether your plans change, you are injured, or have an unexpected family emergency / business emergency / medical emergency / etc. This means once you have paid your entry fee you will not receive a refund if you cannot participate, or if the course has to be changed, or if the event is cancelled due to weather, natural disaster or other unforeseen circumstances.
 The race committee reserves the right to accept or reject any entries.